nodesman/indian-narrative/eastern-europe-narrative.md

   <div class="detail-pane">
     <div id="strategic" class="detail-content">
       <h3>The Strategic Narrative: The Sovereign Partner</h3>
-      <p>The governments of the Post-Soviet Bloc see India as a fellow "risen" nation that has successfully thrown off foreign domination.
+      <p>The governments of Eastern Europe see India as a fellow "risen" nation that has successfully charted its own course.
 Their primary motivation is a pragmatic search for strong, non-threatening partners to enhance their own sovereignty, particularly as a hedge against their larger neighbors.</p>
     </div>
     <div id="reality" class="detail-content" style="display:none;">
       <h3>The Individual's Reality: The Professional Equal</h3>